Skip to Content

 Ingredients for Breakfast Charcuterie Board

 This is the fun part!
-Try to visualize what you want before you start.
+Try to visualize what you want on your brunch board before you start.
 Don’t be afraid to move things around as you go.

-Choose the items you want on your grazing board.
+1. Choose your food and supplies.
+Choose your favorite breakfast foods that you want on your grazing board.
 Cook or heat everything so it is ready to go.
-Choose your serving board or platter, as well as your bowls and spoons.
+Choose your large cutting board or serving platter, as well as your bowls and spoons.

 Tips for Making a Breakfast Grazing Platter

-5. Make everything mini, such as waffles or pancakes, so they become finger food and you can dip in maple syrup.
+• Make everything mini, such as mini waffles or mini pancakes, so they become finger food and you can dip in maple syrup.

 Breakfast Platter